AlexSp3/Basenumber.js/README.md

 dec.root(3).valueOf();     // returns "25"
 ```
 ### `exp()`
-Returns a new BaseNumber whose value is the base `e` (Euler's number, the base of the natural logarithm) exponential of the value of the instance
+Returns a new BaseNumber whose value is the base `e` (Euler's number, the base of the natural logarithm) exponential of the instance
 ```JavaScript
 x = Base(1)
 x.exp().valueOf()         // '2.7182818284590452354'
 ```
 ### `log()`
-Returns a new BaseNumber whose value is the base x logarithm of the value of the instance.
+Returns a new BaseNumber whose value is the base x logarithm of the instance.
 If x is omitted, the base 10 logarithm of the instance will be returned.

 ```JavaScript